-Agency/Tribe Response Date Summary of Response/Concerns TDEC - Division of Underground Storage Tanks February 24, 2017 A review of TDEC records indicates that there are no known issues in the designated areas relative to the Division.
-TDEC - Division of Water Resources March 20, 2017 From the information submitted, the activities will require coverage under Tennessee's General National Pollutant Discharge Elimination System (NPDES) Permit for Discharges of Storm Water Associated with Construction Activities (CGP) and an associated Storm Water Pollution Prevention Plan (SWPPP), as they will well exceed one acre of land disturbance.
+Agency/Tribe Response Date Summary of Response/Concerns TDEC - Division of Water Resources March 20, 2017 From the information submitted, the activities will require coverage under Tennessee's General National Pollutant Discharge Elimination System (NPDES) Permit for Discharges of Storm Water Associated with Construction Activities (CGP) and an associated Storm Water Pollution Prevention Plan (SWPPP), as they will well exceed one acre of land disturbance.
 The potential support area to the southwest appears to exceed 100 acres, with drainage to Mill Creek.
 This support area would require a hydrologic determination and potentially an Aquatic Resource Alteration Permit (ARAP) based on the close proximity to Mill Creek.
 The eastern support area appears to cover more than 75 acres and is in a previously disturbed area.
 The potential support area to the northeast appears to cover over 100 acres and is adjacent to/impinging upon McCrory Creek which would likely require a buffer zone and potentially need to be included in an ARAP.
-The potential support area to the northwest appears to cover in excess of 15 acres and would need to be included in the CGP as well.
+The potential support area to the northwest appears to cover in excess of 60 acres.
+The infrastructure improvement area shown in Figure 2 appears to cover in excess of 15 acres and would need to be included in the CGP as well.
 TDEC - Division of Remediation April 26, 2017 There are 21 sites within one mile of the subject property (project areas).
 A map of nearby known DoR and drycleaner sites along with site information is included with the letter.
 TDEC-Office of Policy and Planning March 16, 2017 Within TDEC, the Office of Policy and Planning is responsible for the coordination of department-wide responses to requests for review and comment on Draft EAs and EISs (NEPA documents) for proposed projects within Tennessee that trigger requirements pursuant to NEPA.
 Future scoping letters should be sent to appropriate division or field office.
 TDEC recently launched a new public-facing portal for the submittal of NEPA document review requests.
 To submit a NEPA document review request on a draft EA or draft EIS, visit the NEPA Comment Request Portal webpage and complete the submittal information.

-Agency/Tribe Response Date Summary of Response/Concerns Alabama- Coushatta Tribe of Texas March 10, 2017 No immediately known impacts to cultural assets of the Alabama-Coushatta Tribe of Texas are anticipated in conjunction with the proposal (BNA Vision).
+Alabama- Coushatta Tribe of Texas March 10, 2017 No immediately known impacts to cultural assets of the Alabama-Coushatta Tribe of Texas are anticipated in conjunction with the proposal (BNA Vision).
 For areas not previously disturbed, request consideration of archaeological evaluation to avoid additional impacts to unknown cultural resources.
 In the event of the inadvertent discovery of archaeological artifacts and/or human remains, activity in proximity to the location should cease and appropriate authorities, including the Alabama-Coushatta Tribe of Texas and the State Historic Preservation Office, notified without delay for additional consultations.

-Eastern Band of Cherokee Indians March 13, 2017 From the aerial photographs provided with the letter dated 16 February, it seems that the majority of the APE has been heavily disturbed by previous activities.
+Agency/Tribe Response Summary of Response/Concerns Date Eastern Band of Cherokee Indians March 13, 2017 From the aerial photographs provided with the letter dated 16 February, it seems that the majority of the APE has been heavily disturbed by previous activities.
 The likelihood for finding intact cultural deposits and human burials is minimal, but deep ground disturbance could uncover intact soil deposits.
 Before we provide concurrence or non-concurrence, we would appreciate the opportunity to review the Environmental Assessment.
 Upon review of the EA, we would issue a formal statement regarding Cherokee interests within the APE.
 In the event that project design plans change, or cultural resources or human remains are inadvertently discovered, the EBCI THPO requests all work should cease and this office notified to continue the government-to-government consultation process as stipulated under §36CFR800.